Microsoft Azure

 This article covers the details for connecting Microsoft Azure:

-Microsoft Azure Active Directory (Azure AD) and Microsoft Intune can be found on Microsoft Azure Active Directory (Azure AD).
+Microsoft Entra ID (formerly Azure Active Directory) and Microsoft Intune can be found on Microsoft Entra ID.

 Related Enforcement Actions: